 - Splash warm water on the skin, or soak for a few minutes, before shaving to soften the skin.

-- Apply a shaving cream or gel and allow to soften the skin for a few minutes before you start to shave.
+- Apply shaving cream or gel and allow to soften the skin for a few minutes before you start to shave.

 - Press lightly in an upward motion towards your knee (shave in the direction against hair growth).
-Use short smooth strokes with a steady, even pressure.
+Use short smooth strokes with steady, even pressure.

 - Don’t rush or press down too hard.
 It’s important to shave slowly and gently.
 Let the razor blade do the work.

 - Make sure you use a new and sharp razor.
-A dull blade can irritate the skin, causes razor rash, and you can cut skin more easily with a dull blade.
+A dull blade can irritate the skin, and causes razor rash, and you can cut skin more easily with a dull blade.
 Also, use your own razor, don’t share a razor with others.

 - Use extra caution around the knee, shin and ankle.
 These areas are trickier to navigate and easier to nick.
 Again, go slow.